 It should be noted that during the course of the project, the issue of comparison between a physical core and a logical core (the OS abstraction of a physical core) was identified as warranting further study.
-In case of hyper-threading the operating system assigns two logical cores (virtual cores) for each physical core and shares the workload between them when possible3, however the terminology and resource monitoring practices are not fully unambiguous.
-As the questionnaire included the term "logical CPUs" and referred to the "number of processing cores"4, checking whether the respondents of the questionnaire have provided their answers based on physical or logical cores (i.e. taking into account or not hyper-threading) is important.
+In case of hyper-threading the operating system assigns two logical cores (virtual cores) for each physical core and shares the workload between them when possible5, however the terminology and resource monitoring practices are not fully unambiguous.
+As the questionnaire included the term "logical CPUs" and referred to the "number of processing cores"6, checking whether the respondents of the questionnaire have provided their answers based on physical or logical cores (i.e. taking into account or not hyper-threading) is important.
 The e-FISCAL workshop in Samos will provide an excellent opportunity for these checks, as well as allowing understanding and categorising the different monitoring practices in a way that minimises the changes of confusion.
+As turned out from the feedback in Samos, all respondents had used the number of logical cores in order to provide information about the logical CPUs.